 If you go to any swimming website and read through the comments you’ll see more than our fair share of armchair therapists warning about overuse injuries and spouting tales of career-ending tendinitis.

 As someone who spent a majority of time during my later teenage years sidelined with chronic shoulder injuries I know that swimming can be a cause of infuriating, serious, and painful injury.
-Things like swim paddles, spending lots of time on a kickboard, and overhead shoulder movements would only further aggravate the problem.

 But personal experience aside, do swimmers in general get injured more often than other athletes?